 "Empty words.
 If he lied about this, how much has he lied about?"
-Anjali's voice interposed, but her confidence seemed to lack the keenness of before.
+Anjali's voice interposed, but her confidence seemed lacking.

-Memories of the past month zipped through Bea's mind, and Scorpius strut right through with his persistence and wheedling.
-He had offered her so much to — what?
+The past month zipped through Bea's mind, and Scorpius strut right through with his persistence and wheedling.
+He had offered her so much to—what?
 Impress her?
 He had been so busy acting the part of the assertive businessman that he never bothered to consider that he had been going about it all wrong.

-Before Scorpius could answer, Anjali cut in, "Remember, darling: you can't have both."
+Before Scorpius could answer, Anjali cut in, "Remember, darling: me or the invention.
+You can't have both."